fourth-descender/fast-openISP/README.md

 ```

 ##### Handling IR with no R neigbours
-Due to the pattern it follows, there is only on IR without a red neighbour.
+Due to the pattern it follows, there is only one IR without a red neighbour.
 So, the value for that particular position is set to be the value of the original IR.
 ```python
     f[f == 0] = source[-1, -1]
 ```